vhok/notes/typescript.md

 ```
 ### Void
 If no return statement exists and return type of function is not set.
 TypeScript infers function return type as void.
 This differs from undefined in that void means no return statement at all.
 Where as, undefined indicated a return statement where a value is not returned.
+- a use case could be the return type when defining callback function passed in as a parameter to another function.
 ```typescript
 function add(num1: number, num2: number) {
   console.log(num1+num2);